doasync/eslint-config-airbnb-standard/README.md

 ## Installation

-Yo can install it as a dev dependency to use with `.eslintrc` file:
+Yo can install it locally as a dev dependency to use with `.eslintrc` file:

 ```bash
 npm install --save-dev eslint-config-airbnb-standard
 ```

+But you might need a global solution... read next.

 ##### IDE and Editors